-Please Note: Our Lighting Studios Use The Most Up-To-Date “Studio LED Lighting Fixtures,” As Well As Traditional Strobes, Quartz and Florescent fixtures.
+Please Note: Our Lighting Studios Use LED Lighting Fixtures, Strobes and Florescent fixtures.
 Learn Photographic Thinking and Lighting.

 During the first four weeks of class, we will focus on lighting problems and their solutions.
 We will study the control of reflection to use it to our advantage.
 How to deal with white-on-white and black-on-black subjects and backgrounds so the image produces our visual definition.
 What special care must be taken when photographing transparent or translucent subjects.
 Controlling distortion and tonal variation.
 The effect of lens focal length on subjects and lighting.
 Our subjects will vary, including reflective surfaces, rectilinear objects, cylindrical objects, transparent objects and others the students may suggest during the course.